Total Knee Replacement

-Am I a candidate for a total knee replacement in Orange County?
+Am I a candidate for a total knee replacement?

 You may be a candidate for total knee replacement surgery if you have osteoarthritis or joint damage that has not adequately responded to more conservative methods of treatment, such as physical therapy.
 Although knee replacements are considered safe and highly effective, results still vary from patient to patient.
 It is important to discuss your options with your orthopedist to determine if total knee replacement is right for you.

-What should I expect during a Orange County total knee replacement?
+What should I expect during a total knee replacement?